A NSW Government website

 1. No. Drones can be a risk to the safe operation of firefighting aircraft during bushfires or hazard reduction burns.

 2. Before you fly, you must check the Alerts for NSW National Parks page for information on bushfire or hazard reduction burns in the park.
-Any restrictions on park access or visitation identified in an Alert must be followed and will override any approval.
+Any restrictions on park access or visitation identified in an Alert must be followed and will override any approval for drone use.

 20–22.
 What are the rules for using drones close to airfields, aerodromes and helipads?